 If you’re after the perfect diamond, settle for no less than a perfectly white diamond.
 In the colorless category, there are three grades: D, E and F. Even for a highly trained diamond grader, determining between the three grades is extremely difficult.

-Diamond Color With Best Value
+Best Value Diamonds

 Most diamond engagement rings are set with a diamond that has a color grade of either G, H or I. These diamond colors offer the best value for shoppers.
 It is virtually impossible to see traces of color in these diamonds, especially once they are mounted.
 They look nearly the same as a colorless diamond for a fraction of the cost.